tnebooks/10th-science/question_v2/science/1-mark-questions/the-spores-are-liberated-and-they-develop-into-new.md

 ---
-choices: []
+choices:
+  - Fragmentation
+  - Budding
+  - Binary fission
 answers:
-  - TBD
+  - Spore formation (Sporulation)
 ---

-The spores are liberated and they develop into new Hypha after reaching the ground or substratum.
+The method of asexual reproduction in which spores are liberated and develop into new Hypha after reaching a suitable substratum is known as ----?